 Using morphology and log L{IR}/optical color, it's possible to determine the merger stage of simulated galaxies (senior thesis of Seth Cottrell, supervised by Lotz and Primack).
 We're now applying these techniques to a larger sample of simulations, and to observations.
 This will enable accurate measurement of merger rates.
-Related 2008 senior thesis by Jared Rice.
+Related 08 sr thesis by Taylor Davalos.